 An Object is a Data Structure

 Objects are data structures.
-We all know programs have data, in fact in OOP an object is Data and Related program logic packaged into this thing called an Object.
+We all know programs have data, in fact in OOP an object is data and related program logic packaged into this thing called an object.
 In Java, we have primitives byte, short, int, long, float, double, boolean, char.
 A String is an object made of the primitive char.
 But in general, all objects can be broken down into these primitives.
-And of course, all primitives are made of bytes.
+Of course, all primitives are made of bytes.
 So you can say the most basic data type is the byte.
 And the most basic data structure is a series of bytes.
 Or an array of bytes.
-And the most basic collection is the Array.
+Therefor the most basic collection is the array.

 Primitives are the most basic data structures made from bits and bytes.

 - The bit (on or off, 0 or 1, true or false)

 - boolean actually its stored as around 1 byte in the JVM, but its JVM dependent.